How to Recover Permanently Deleted Google Documents

 Similar to this reported error is a detailed solution provided on how to recover your docs if your Google account is deleted.

-If you have any questions or suggestions, do not hesitate to use the comments section below.
+If you have any questions or suggestions, please use the comments section below.